joonahn/BrECS/README.md

 ```
 Details can be found [here](https://pytorch.org/get-started/locally/).

-Then, install other dependency following the command below.
+Then, install other dependencies following the command below.
 ```
 pip install -r requirements.txt
 ```